ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial4-coherent-and-incoherent-scattering/README.md

 First lets create `Atm1`, `Atm2`, and `Atm1Atm2` atom types.
 Click the MDANSE Chemical Elements Database Editor button (next to the periodic table button) to load up the editor.
-Right-click on the table and add three new atoms `Atm1`, `Atm2`, and `Atm1Atm2`.
-Then set the `b_coherent` and `b_incoherent2` properties as shown in the screenshot below.
+Right-click on the table, click `New Custom Atom` and add three new atoms `Atm1`, `Atm2`, and `Atm1Atm2` (if these custom atoms already exist then delete them before editing).
+Then set the `b_coherent` and `b_incoherent2` properties following the screenshot below.

 <p align="center">
     <img width="800" src="pictures/atom_editor.png"/>
 </p>

+When creating a new atom the default color is white, change `Atm1`, `Atm2`, and `Atm1Atm2` color so that they are different to each other.
+Finally, set the `vdw_radius` key to `0.188` so that the different atom types will be visible in the 3D view and have different colors to each other.

-We defined `Atm1Atm2` to be formed from a 50/50 mixture of Atm1 and Atm2 so that
+We defined `Atm1Atm2` to be formed from a 50/50 mixture of `Atm1` and `Atm2` so that

 ```math